FraunhoferChalmersCentre/real-estate-api/postman-tests/README.md

 $ ls -l | grep *.json
 -rw-r--r-- 1 adrian adrian 93013 Sep  7 10:17 postman_tests.json
 ```
-This is the file Postman can import.
+You can import this file into Postman.

 ## Windows users
 On Windows, you have two alternatives.

 ### Use a Unix environment
-The [example](#Examlpe) should work as-is if executed in a Unix environment such as Git Bash or Windows Subsystem for Linux (WSL).
+The [example](#example) should work as-is if executed in a Unix environment such as Git Bash or Windows Subsystem for Linux (WSL).

 ### Build manually